Good Times (Roll Deep song): Chart performance

 "Good Times" debuted on the Irish Singles Chart on 29 April 2010 at number 42, peaking at number 13.

 On 2 May 2010, "Good Times" entered the UK Singles Chart at #1.
 This marked Roll Deep's first Top 10 hit, and their first ever number-one single in the UK.
 The single remained at the top spot for three consecutive weeks, being the second act to do so that year after Owl City spent 3 weeks at the top spot in February 2010 with "Fireflies".

+Music video

+The music video starts with a countdown on an alarm clock, and features Connor singing in a white taxi, whilst wearing oversized glasses.
+The clip also features people getting ready for and having a night out at a club, including the members of Roll Deep rapping while Connor sings with them.